 Inside your gut is what scientists call your enteric nervous system - your second brain!
 Your intestinal microbiome is a collection of bacteria, yeasts, and viruses that live in your gut and do an enormous amount of work to keep you healthy.

-A growing body of evidence has shown two-way signaling between the gut and the brain which include multiple neuro and endocrine signal mechanisms (4).
-Probiotics help make the feel-good neurotransmitter serotonin (5, 6).
+A growing body of evidence has shown two-way signaling between the gut and the brain.
+This includes multiple neuro and endocrine signal mechanisms.
+Changes to the gut microbiome affect brain health.

 Our community of science authorities looks at thousands of studies to consciously choose each nutrient in our vitamins.
 These nutrients are continuously researched so we only deliver science-backed benefits.
 Scroll down to see some of the strongest studies that support our research.

 Probiotics in human health and disease: from nutribiotics to pharmabiotics,J Microbiol.
 2018;56(11):773-782. doi:10.1007/s12275-018-8293-y.

 Korea Food Research Institute, Korea